Park Hyung-sik: 2021–present: Return to acting and resurgence

 Following his military discharge in January 2021, Park starred in the apocalyptic city thriller Happiness as Jung Yi-hyun, an intelligent and honest violent crimes detective alongside Han Hyo-joo.
 Happiness recorded modest television ratings in South Korea at the time of airing, but became a sleeper hit upon its global release on streaming services several months later.
 In particular, praise was given to his chemistry with co-star Han Hyo-joo, and the series reached number six on the Most Popular TV Shows ranking on Netflix worldwide.

 The following year, Park starred in the four-episode musical romance Soundtrack #1.
 Park accepted the role to work with director Kim Hee-won and co-star Han So-hee.
 The actors' performances received mixed reviews; NME said that Park and Han "bring the lead characters to life with charming effortlessness" and Newsen stated that "it is thanks to Park Hyung-sik and Han So-hee that we want to keep watching the obvious unrequited romance", while the South China Morning Post considered that "neither of the stars can sell the romance".
 Park also appeared in the reality television series In the Soop: Friendcation with his group of celebrity friends, the "Wooga Squad", consisting of Park Seo-joon, V, Choi Woo-shik, and Peakboy.
 Park first met Park Seo-joon and V on the set of Hwarang; the former later introduced him to Choi Woo-shik and Peakboy.
 In February 2023, Park starred as Lee Hwan, a cursed crown prince, in the television series Our Blooming Youth opposite Jeon So-nee.

+In 2024, Park reunited with his former The Heirs co-star Park Shin-hye as the male lead in the rom-com medical drama, Doctor Slump, which aired on JTBC from January 27 to March 17.

+In 2025, Park starred in the revenge drama Buried Hearts with Huh Joon-ho, Lee Hae-young, and Hong Hwa-yeon.
+This aired on SBS from February 21 to April 12, 2025.
+He received acclaim for his role as the protagonist, Seo Dong-joo, leading the show with his deepened emotional acting and intense action scenes.Buried Hearts concluded with a peak viewership rating of 15.4% (Nielsen Korea national standard), ranking second among miniseries aired in 2025.

+Park also starred in the 2025 fantasy action superhero drama Twelve with Ma Dong-seok and an ensemble cast of Seo In-guk, Sung Dong-il, Lee Joo-bin, Ko Kyu-pil, Kang Mi-na, Sung Yoo-bin, Ahn Ji-hye, and Regina Lei.
+The drama revolves around the 12 angels and their struggles to protect the Korean Peninsula from evil spirits.
+It aired on KBS2 from August 23 to September 14, 2025.

+In the same year, September 2025, Park released his first Japanese mini-album, Beginning.
+The album showcased 5 songs, including the title song, 恋しくて逢いたくて.
+The songs on the album are rock and emotional ballads.